ETS-BodyModeling/ImplicitParametricAvatar/README.md

 This project leverages deep learning models, particularly SMPL-X, to handle complex challenges in 3D human modeling, ensuring real-time performance and high accuracy.

 ## Features
-- **3D Human Pose Estimation**: Accurately estimate human pose from a single image.
-- **Clothing Awareness**: Specially designed to work with images of clothed humans.
-- **SMPL-X Model Integration**: Uses SMPL-X, the state-of-the-art parametric model for 3D body shape and pose representation.
+- **2D Joint Estimation**: Using a pose estimation tool to recover 2D joint positions.
+- **3D Joint Estimation**: Combining 2D poses with PIFu-generated meshes to estimate 3D joint positions.
+- **Robust SMPL Initialization**: Rigid alignment of the SMPL model to the 3D joints with global translation and rotation optimization.
+- **Refinement**: Enhanced parameter refinement using new loss terms, such as point-to-surface and Chamfer distances, for improved model fidelity.
+- **Clothing Geometry Refinement**: Deformation vector fields to model tight and loose clothing geometries.
+- **Texture Mapping**: A dedicated texture extraction and completion pipeline for detailed avatar representation.

-- **Real-time Performance**: Optimized for efficient processing and real-time applications.
+- **Real-time Animation**: Optimized for efficient processing and real-time applications.

 ## Installation